310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Mhm.
 Bye byeee~ I’ll call you again.

-(… Alright then.
-First off, time to go find the managers of the aquarium.)
+<th>(… Alright then.
+First off, time to go find the managers of the aquarium.)</th>

-(I’ll ask about what’s going on, and if it starts sounding like the worst case scenario, I’ll make them do things my way even if I have to threaten them.)
+<th>(I’ll ask about what’s going on, and if it starts sounding like the worst case scenario, I’ll make them do things my way even if I have to threaten them.)</th>

-(In this country—In this time period—Gods barely have any real power, so this should be effective.)
+<th>(In this country—In this time period—Gods barely have any real power, so this should be effective.)</th>

-(This is the only way I know how to do things… That’s why I fail as a hero.)
+<th>(This is the only way I know how to do things… That’s why I fail as a hero.)</th>
 {% endbubble %}

 ## Chapter 5